• Cheat sheets

 • Shell

-npx @kontent-ai/mcp-server@latest sse
+npx @kontent-ai/mcp-server@latest shttp

 Configuration

-The server requires the following environment variables:
+The server requires the following environment variables (for STDIO and single-tenant HTTP modes):

 VariableDescriptionRequired

-KONTENT_API_KEYYour Kontent.ai Management API key
+KONTENT_API_KEYYour Kontent.ai Management API key✅

-KONTENT_ENVIRONMENT_IDYour environment ID
+KONTENT_ENVIRONMENT_IDYour environment ID✅

-PORTPort for SSE transport (defaults to 3001)
+PORTPort for HTTP transport (defaults to 3001)❌

 Set these variables in your environment or a .env file.
+In multi-tenant HTTP mode, no environment variables are required.

 Transport configuration